 Free Agent Players

-Intramurals is pleased to offer its general programming free to current students of Georgia State University.
-Faculty and staff of Georgia State University receive intramurals free that are run on our campus, but events that take place at rented facilities (e.g. golf, bowling, etc) will require a fee.
-Golf tournaments may require a fee for use of carts and practice balls for all participants.
+Intramurals is pleased to offer its general programming free to current students and Recreation members of Georgia State University.
+Golf tournaments may require a fee for use of carts and practice balls.

 Sign Up Procedures

-- Click your desired sport or event in the right registration calendar and follow the steps to sign up as a free agent or team.
-Please be sure to read all instructions before registering.
+- Select the desired sport or event in the correct registration calendar and follow the steps to sign up as a free agent or team.
+Please be sure to read all the instructions before registering.